robotology/human-sensing/README.md

     2- tbb
     3- boost
     4- BLAS (is needed for dlib c++ library)
-    5- icub-main (receiving images from icub eyes as inputs)
+    5- icub-main (implemented on icub)

 # Get BLAS: